tristanleduc/stereolabs_technical_test_tristan/readme.md

 A learning rate of 8e-4 was used for training, and the model was trained using the Adam optimizer.
 The loss decreased steadily over the epochs, indicating that the model was learning effectively.
 I used a adaptive learning rate scheduler to adjust the learning rate during training.
 The model was trained on a Macbook pro with an arm architecture, M1 pro SoC with 16GB of RAM and 10 cores of CPU.
 The training took approximately 5 hours to complete.

+Multiple tests were made to assess each intermediary checkpoint of the model.
+The model that performed the best was the one saved after 25 epochs of training.
+This model was then used for the inference on the webcam stream.

 ## Results